 The Enertwist Mouse sander has 21 holes on the canister and sandpaper, making it easy for high performance in extracting dust (Source).
 The design makes it easy for you to select sandpaper.
-The finger sander attachment easily maneuvers in tight areas, and it is ideal for corner finishing.
-The bits come in different shapes and sizes, and they are wrapped with adhesive sandpaper.
+The finger sander attachment easily maneuvers in tight areas and is ideal for corner finishing.
+The bits come in different shapes and sizes and are wrapped with adhesive sandpaper.

 Power and Speed

-The mouse sander is very small in size, and that makes it fast in speed.
-It easily maneuvers even on small surface areas that have multiple, tiny corners.
+The mouse sander is very small in size, making it fast in speed.
+It easily maneuvers even on small surface areas with multiple, tiny corners.
 The Enertwist Mouse sander is efficient, as shown by how it uses 13,000 orbits per minute.
 It is fast when woodworking, sanding and scrubbing.